thwowu/BDPA_Assign3_TWU/README.md

     System.out.print(entry.getKey() + " : " + entry.getValue());
 }
 ```
-Therefore we can revise the code and turn them into the following code for storing the WordCount information, and this is [the input file](https://github.com/thwowu/BDPA_Assign3_TWU/blob/master/Pre-Processing/read_input/WordCount.csv) that I use :
+Therefore we can revise the code and turn them into the following code for storing the WordCount information, and this is [the input file](https://github.com/thwowu/BDPA_Assign3_TWU/blob/master/Pre-Processing/read_input/WordCount.csv) that I use.
+Instead of taking all three documents together in the previous assignment, this global frequency index is * only * generated from pg100.txt, in order to match the requirement of this assignment.

 ```
 HashMap<String, String> wordcount = new HashMap<String, String>();
 reader = new BufferedReader(new FileReader(new File("/home/cloudera/workspace/WordCount/output/WordCount.csv")));